-It is possible for a function to call itself-a recursive function-and each invocation can store its own data on the stack.
+It is possible for a function to call itself either directly or indirectly-a recursive function-and each invocation can store its own data on the stack.

 Potential problems

 The way the stack works makes it impossible to store data that is supposed to live after the function returns.
 The following function demonstrates a common programming mistake.
 It returns a pointer to the variable x, a variable that ceases to exist when the function returns.